alima-n/slider-with-magnifier/README.md

-# Image slider with magnifying effect
+# Image slider with a magnifying glass effect

-Pure JavaScript slider with magnifier effect
+Pure JavaScript slider a magnifying glass effect